A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 - An hour has passed since the last endpoint update

-The endpoint gets the updated scan list along with the next successful, non-empty response.
+The endpoint gets the updated scan list along with the next non-empty response to the next request.
 Once the scan list is sent by the node, it marks the scan list as sent to the endpoint.
 It is possible that a scan list sent to the endpoint and marked sent in the node, may not be applied at the endpoint.
 As such the cluster periodically sends the scan list to the endpoint even if there are no changes to the cluster nodes or the modes of any of the cluster nodes.